 The Bowron Lakes Canoe Circuit (near Quesnel, Northern BC) attracts thousands of paddlers from all over the world every year.
 The parallelogram is made up of twelve lakes, several rivers and eight portages.
 The full circuit is 116.4km long, with 10.8km as portage distance.
 The longest portage is 2.4km.

-The full Bowron Lakes Canoe Circuit costs $60 per person at current rates.
+The full Bowron Lakes Canoe Circuit costs $60 per person at time of writing.
 There is a $30 fee per person for West Side visitors.

 Reservations can only be made through BC Park’s Discover Camping system.

-There are 54 designated camp areas around the Bowron Lakes Canoe Circuit – 10 of these being for groups online.
-Each camping area has 1-13 tent pads plus some have cooking shelters or cabins.
+Paddlers on the Bowron Lakes Canoe Circuit must use designated campsites.
+There are 54 designated camp areas around the circuit – 10 of these being for reserved for groups.
+Each camping area has 1-13 tent pads.
 All have bear caches, an outhouse and are generally pretty clean.
+Some camping areas have cooking shelters or cabins.

 Woodlots are marked on the map of the circuit given at orientation.
-There never seemed to be lot of wood in these lots (and it was almost always wet), so keep your expectations low!
+There never seemed to be much wood in these lots (and it was almost always wet), so my advice would be to keep your expectations low!
 The waterproof map also available at orientation, by the way, is a great investment.

 We stayed at campsites no. 6, 16, 24, 34, 39, 45.
 I would avoid 32 (the swamp site) during damp summer seasons.
 If possible, try and stay at 31 on McLeary – beautiful views and only one camp area on this lake.